Measles vaccines: Canadian Immunization Guide

 Seasonal and temporal patterns

 Historically, measles disease occurred primarily in late winter and spring in temperate zones.
-It is now restricted to sporadic cases and outbreaks.
+It is now restricted to sporadic cases and outbreaks in Canada.

 Spectrum of clinical illness

 Symptoms of measles include prodromal fever, cough, coryza, conjunctivitis, Koplik spots (white spots on the inner lining of the mouth) and a rash that typically begins on the face, advances to the trunk and then to the arms and legs.
-Complications such as otitis media and bronchopneumonia occur in about 10% of reported cases, even more commonly in those who are poorly nourished and chronically ill, and in infants less than 1 year of age.
+Complications such as otitis media and pneumonia occur in about 10% of reported cases, even more commonly in those who are poorly nourished and chronically ill, and in infants less than 1 year of age.
 Measles encephalitis occurs in approximately 1 of every 1,000 reported cases and may result in permanent brain damage.
 Measles infection can cause subacute sclerosing panencephalitis (SSPE), a rare but fatal disease.
-Measles during pregnancy results in a higher risk of premature labour, spontaneous abortion and low birth weight infants.
+Mortality is estimated at 95%.
+Approximately 4 to 11 per 100,000 cases of measles result in SSPE.
+The risk of developing SSPE increases in infected individuals under 5 years of age to 18 per 100,000 cases.
+Measles during pregnancy can lead to serious complications such as pneumonitis, hepatitis, premature labour, spontaneous abortion and low birth weight infants.
 Measles in an immunocompromised person may be severe.

 Disease distribution

-Measles has been eliminated in Canada since 1998; however, cases and outbreaks continue to occur as a result of importations.
+Measles has been eliminated in Canada since 1998; however, with increasing measles activity globally, reduced vaccination rates, and increased international travel measles cases in Canada will continue to occur.
 Comprehensive updates on the epidemiology of measles in Canada are published annually in the Canadian Communicable Disease Report (CCDR) and weekly in the PHAC Measles & Rubella Monitoring Report.

 Measles-containing vaccines